Dumfriesshire Public Record Office

 Dumfriesshire Public Record Office, or Archive Centre, is located in the town of Dumfries in Dumfriesshire, Scotland.

 The Archive Centre is located at 33 Burns Street, Dumfries, DG1 2PS.
 The Centre can be reached by telephone at 01387 269254 and at 01387 264126 by fax.
 To contact the Centre by email, please use email@example.com.
-A wealth of information can be found at Dumfriesshire’s Archive Centre, or by searching the Online Archive Catalogue at //archives.dumgal.gov.uk/DServe/DServe.exe?dsqApp=Archive&dsqCmd=Index.tcl.
+A wealth of information can be found at Dumfriesshire’s Archive Centre, or by searching the Online Archive Catalogue at http://archives.dumgal.gov.uk/DServe/DServe.exe?dsqApp=Archive&dsqCmd=Index.tcl.

 Records that can be found at the Archive Centre include: parochial registers, local newspapers from 1777, monumental graveyard inscriptions, valuations and assessments, voting rolls, sasine registers, court records, fiscal records from the 16th century, school log books and class records, motor vehicle licensing registers, roads and militia records from 1667, estate and family records dating as far back as the 15th century, local club records, society records, business records, trades records, plans and maps from 1654 onwards, over twenty thousand photographs, over twelve thousand architectural drawings, over two hundred eighty thousand microfiche records, and over eighty thousand books, pamphlets, research notes and ephemera.